cogentcore/core/tensor/stats/metric/README.md

 The output must be a `tensor.Values` tensor, and it is automatically shaped to hold the stat value(s) for the "cells" in higher-dimensional tensors, and a single scalar value for a 1D input tensor.

-All metric functions skip over NaN's, as a missing value.
+All metric functions skip over `NaN`'s, as a missing value.

 Metric functions cannot be computed in parallel, e.g., using VectorizeThreaded or GPU, due to shared writing to the same output values.
 Special implementations are required if that is needed.